codepoetpbowden/ConnectedLivingSpace/plugins/ConnectedLivingSpace/Distribution/README.txt

 release v 1.2.4.2 release date: 16 Jan 2017
 * New: Added a custom event to notify mods that the CLS vessel data has been refreshed.
 * New: Added a some configs per GitHub issue and PR 79 Thanks Kerbas-ad-Astra!
+* New: Added some KIS configs per GitHub issue #64.
+Thanks KellanHiggins!

 release v 1.2.4.1 release date: 31 Dec 2016
 * Fixed: Some parts were not merging spaces event when hatches were opened.
 Github Issue #75.
 Forum Post: http://forum.kerbalspaceprogram.com/index.php?/topic/109972-122-connected-living-space-v1240-30-dec-2016-customize-your-cls-parts/&do=findComment&comment=2906269